Lean Manufacturing Principles Explained Simply

 1. Identify Value

-The first principle is defining what value means from the customer’s perspective.
-Value is what the customer is willing to pay for.
+The first principle of lean manufacturing focuses on defining value from the customer’s perspective.
+Value is not determined by the company or production team—it is what the customer is willing to pay for.
+Anything that does not contribute directly to the customer’s needs is considered waste.

 2. Map the Value Stream